xpepper/poker-hands-kata/README.md

         * White wins. - with high card: Ace
         * Tie.

-    * [R] Improve `GameFormatterTest`: the first test is generic, but the assertion is quite specific
-        - while a test on the high rank is missing

     * [F] `GameResultFormatter` should format the point message from the winner's highest card
         - be able to format the point even with figures like 'A', 'K', ... ?